Springettsbury Township, Pennsylvania: Police department

 The Springettsbury Township Police Department was established on February 9, 1958, with one police chief, one patrolman, and one police car.
 By 1991, the department had grown to 25 full-time officers, including 17 patrolmen.
 The department was accredited by the Pennsylvania Chiefs of Police Association in July 2006.
 In late 2015, the department joined others across the U.S. and opened "safe zones" at its station where online sales may be completed, such as with the exchange of items or money.

 State and U.S. representation

-Springettsbury Township is represented by a state senator from District 48.
+Following 2021 redistricting, Springettsbury Township is represented by a state senator from District 28.
 The township's local districts 02, 03, and 07 are within state house District 47; township districts 01, 04, 05, 06, and 08 are part of state house District 94.
 In January 2019, Springettsbury joined northwestern York County, Dauphin County and eastern Cumberland County, which are served by a U.S. House representative elected to a redrawn 10th congressional district.
 Its southern and western boundaries were modified again for January 2023.